 2) Determine the level of spontaneity.

 Every person vacations differently.
-Some people like to go with the flow (my husband).
+Some people like to go with the flow (most people I travel with).
 Others like to plan everything out months in advance (me).
 Figure out the level of spontaneity for the trip before you leave.
 What things are absolutes (dates, locations, etc.), and what things are flexible?
 This will save you from arguing or scampering while on the road.

 3) Have way more music than you need.

-Our car only plays CD’s and the radio, so we have had to burn A LOT of CD’s in the past few years to keep things fresh.
-We always run out of new music (that we agree on) halfway through the road trip so take more music than you think you need.
-Of course, taking turns picking music can be fun, but if your friend(s) or spouse HATE the music you LOVE, it can cause headaches.
+Adam is more of a talk radio / sports person when travelling, and I love music.
+Of course, taking turns picking can be fun, but if your friend(s) or spouse HATE the music (or sports channel) you LOVE, it can cause headaches.
 TIP: I am a total cheapskate, so I would much rather purchase used CD’s (especially from the nineties and early 2000’s) on Amazon than pay full price on iTunes.
 (Example: Backstreet Boys CD for $3.98 + free Amazon Prime shipping) Plus, if you have a pre-iPhone car, you won’t have to burn the CD’s either.

 4) Know your navigation style.